monkeylanguage/tronmap/README.md

-# Dotted map
+# Tron map
 ## _Create Tron-like SVG maps like you have always dreamt about_

-Dotted-map is a Python package which creates an SVG map based on your requests
+Tronmap is a Python package which creates an SVG map based on your requests

 ## Features